arnemertz/presentations/README.md

 * At the [MeetingC++](https://meetingcpp.com) conference on November 15th 2019 in Berlin, Germany (different title, [video](https://www.youtube.com/watch?v=4Z3K8Xnw6WQ))
 * At the [C++ On Sea](https://cpponsea.uk) conference on July 6th 2022 in Folkestone, UK ([video](https://youtu.be/KFbrhXVb7pw))
-* At the [NDC TechTown](https://ndctechtown.com/) conference on September 1st 2022 in Kongsberg, Norway.
+* At the [NDC TechTown](https://ndctechtown.com/) conference on September 1st 2022 in Kongsberg, Norway

 ## Code Reviews - Why, What, and How
 Collected best practices about how to do code reviews and what to review, as well as some background why code reviews are a useful tool.